SwaroopSRP/drizzle-site/README.md

 # drizzle-site
 DRIZZLE is a mock, India luxury sreet-fashion company for which this repo hold the site data.
 (WARNING: This is under alpha stage, more features and improvement could be implemented.)

+# Considerations
+- This is a desktop-optimized site only.
+This hasn't been made responsive.
+- Inspired by: Dior Website
+- Made while learning Web Dev, a lot of features thus, will be implemented later.
+- Images have been randomly picked from the Internet.
+I apologise for this, and this is for education purposes only.